SSimonPhd/ecommerce/Assignment.md

 ## Technical Acceptance Criteria: 40%
 Satisfies all of the preceding acceptance criteria plus the following:

-Uses the MySQL2Links to an external site. and SequelizeLinks to an external site. packages to connect to a MySQL database.
+Uses the MySQL2 and Sequelize packages to connect to a MySQL database.

-Uses the dotenv packageLinks to an external site. to use environment variables to store sensitive data, like a user’s MySQL username, password, and database name.
+Uses the dotenv package to use environment variables to store sensitive data, like a user’s MySQL username, password, and database name.

 Syncs Sequelize models to a MySQL database on the server start.